1. basic issues

 - or who do not care for most people,

-- and the part of the employees-representatives that is also elected by employees who do not work in the respective company.
+- and the part of the SB‑members of the employees that is also elected by employees who do not work in the respective company.

 - Transparency: more social groups have a deeper insight into companies.
-Especially SB-representatives of the group population can not afford not to care about transparency requirements of non-governmental organizations (NGOs).
+Especially SB‑members of the third group can not afford not to care about transparency requirements of non-governmental organizations (NGOs).

-- The new group “population” means that there is greater diversity among those who have power in a company.
-As a result, greater openness in a company can be expected for the concerns of groups not (directly) represented on the SB.
-These groups can be dealt with outside of the statutory corporate co‑determination in each company in a way that is specifically suitable for a particular company.
+- The third group means that there is greater diversity among those who have power in a company.
+As a result, greater openness in a company can be expected for the concerns of groups that are not or not directly represented on the SB.
+These groups can flexibly be dealt with outside of the statutory corporate co‑determination in each company in a way that is specifically suitable for a particular company.

 3. size of a company